 But both of these outlooks have their own merits and demerits.
-And if you’re feeling a bit confused as to which party you belong, then hear us out on a third opinion, which is a much more objective one.
+And if you’re feeling a bit confused as to which party you belong, to then hear us out on a third opinion, which is a much more objective one.

 Why choose one when you can have both?

 Both wine and fruit juice have antioxidants, which help in regulating optimal blood flow in the vessels by reducing excess cholesterol and preventing clots.
 In fact, the many different types of juices with different health benefits in themselves.
 Some people might prefer however to use supplements such as cats claw or turmeric tablets to potentially help them calm down any potential inflammation they are suffering from.

 So, let us take a closer look at some of the more unique traits of both and how essential it is to supplement them in your daily diet.

 The potential health benefits of wine gained recognition only after 1991, when ‘60 Minutes’, put forth a researched observation on some of the more predominant trends of the time.